 The key is training them to the same standards.
-We talked about the with all the Guard chiefs.
+We talked about that with all the Guard chiefs.
 They agree with that and we are working towards that objective.

-Senator Ayotte.
+Senator AYOTTE.
 Thank you both.
 I appreciate it.

-Chairman Levin.
+Chairman LEVIN.
 Thank you, Senator Ayotte.